kyleu/projectforge/module/readonlydb/doc/module/readonlydb.md

 # Read-only Database

 This is a module for [Project Forge](https://projectforge.dev).
-Provides a read-only database
+It provides a read-only database, with a separate configuration, and wires it into the application.

 https://github.com/kyleu/projectforge/tree/master/module/readonlydb